Skip to main content

 Are you already covered by the Public Prescription Drug Insurance Plan?
 If so, you will remain covered by this plan when you retire.
 You will have nothing to do.

-Change of insurer in the course of the year
+Changing insurers in the course of the year

 How did we do?